NickWebber21/hackoh12o/README.md

 # RidePare
+## Overview
-RidePare is our attempt to improve mobility efficiency, accessibility and sustainability in our community by providing fare and journey information for various rideshare programs (currently Uber, Lyft, Lime Scooters and CitiBikes) so that users can make the best choice for them!
+**RidePare** is our attempt to improve mobility efficiency, accessibility and sustainability in our community by providing fare and journey information for various rideshare programs (currently Uber, Lyft, Lime Scooters and CitiBikes) so that users can make the best choice for them!
 RidePare makes daily life more efficient by providing users with fare and journey information in a layout that makes services easily comparable, so you can quickly make a decision that might have taken much longer before.
 RidePare also help make rideshare services more accessible to lower-income communities by lowering the barrier for accessing pricing information so that you can review if the journey makes financial sense for you!
 Finally, RidePare promotes a more sustainable future, as encouraging the use of rideshare programs helps save our planet!

+## Authors
+Nick Webber and Ian Kwiatkowski

+## Features
+- **User-Friendly Interface**: RidePare presents fare and journey information in a clear and easily comparable format, streamlining the decision-making process.
+- **Accessibility for All**: By providing transparent pricing information, we aim to make rideshare services more accessible to lower-income communities, helping users evaluate if a journey fits their budget.
+- **Promoting Sustainability**: By encouraging the use of rideshare options, RidePare contributes to a more sustainable future, fostering environmentally friendly transportation choices.

 ## how to run
 1. install node.js (https://nodejs.org/en)